renyuneyun/Easer/README.en.md

 ### Why GPL?

 The expected functions of Easer require access to personal information (e.g. location, calendar) and networking capabilities.
 We would never want a tool that is expected to better facilitate our lives to spy on us, so we must prevent that from happening as best as we can.
 The only way to do this is to allow anyone to inspect every part of Easer, which is to say that Easer (and any derived works) must be made open source.
-Because of the design of Easer, functionality will eventually become modules / plugins.
+Because of the design of Easer, functionality will eventually become modules/plugins.
 The GPL requires that derived works also be licensed under the GPL, and thus prevents malicious code from sneaking into these parts.

-In fact, ensuring that derived works / plugins are licensed under the **GPL** is unnecessary -- they only need to be **open source**.
-However, GPL is the only license (that I know of) which requires that derived works / plugins are open sourced, so it's the only choice.
+In fact, ensuring that derived works/plugins are licensed under the **GPL** is unnecessary -- they only need to be **open source**.
+However, GPL is the only license (that I know of) which requires that derived works/plugins are open sourced, so it's the only choice.